When it comes to background checks in Canada, several different varieties are available.

 The CPIC check uses your name and date of birth to check the criminal records database.

 Name based searches are conducted by a local police agency, whereas fingerprint based searches are conducted by the RCMP.
-Reliability Screening handles both of these checks, but the processes involved are quite different.
+Reliability Screening handles both of these criminal record checks, but the processes involved are quite different.

 But wait, you say, Reliability Screening is not a police agency.
 So how is it that we offer the CPIC check as one of our services?